sakethbolla/EventSphere/README.md

 All services communicate over HTTP and store data in MongoDB.
 Ensure that a MongoDB instance is running locally and that each service's `.env` file points to it.

-> ℹ️ Ready-to-use `.env` files are committed with non-sensitive development defaults (local MongoDB URLs, service ports, and JWT secret).
+> Note: Ready-to-use `.env` files are committed with non-sensitive development defaults (local MongoDB URLs, service ports, and JWT secret).
 You can start the stack immediately and tailor the values later if needed.

 ## Project Structure
 ```